How your Pledge Impacts Ministry: Worship

 Is my pledge confidential?

 Yes, only the church bookkeeper knows the amount of individual pledges.
-She prepares quarterly statements that are sent to keep people abreast of their giving throughout the year.
+Quarterly statements are available upon request.

 Here is a chart which shows proportional giving from 2% to 15% monthly.
 If you would like to use an online calculator to evaluate proportional giving options for your family, please visit: http://www.nacba.net/documents/tithe.htm